Don't Think Twice, It's All Right

-"Don't Think Twice, It's All Right" is a song written by Bob Dylan in 1962 and released the following year on his album The Freewheelin' Bob Dylan and as the B-side of the single "Blowin' in the Wind".
-The song has been covered by several other artists, including Waylon Jennings in 1964, Susan Tedeschi, Melanie Safka, Gerard Quintana and Jordi Batiste in Catalan, Emilie-Claire Barlow in her 2010 album The Beat Goes On and Peter, Paul and Mary, who released it as a single, which reached the Top 10 of the Billboard Hot 100.
+"Don't Think Twice, It's All Right" is a song written by Bob Dylan in 1962 and released the following year on his second studio album The Freewheelin' Bob Dylan and as the B-side of the single "Blowin' in the Wind".
+The song has been covered by many other artists, most notably by Peter, Paul and Mary who released it as a single reaching the Top 10 of the Billboard Hot 100.

 Writing

-In the liner notes to the original release, Nat Hentoff calls the song "a statement that maybe you can say to make yourself feel better ... as if you were talking to yourself".
-It was written around the time that Suze Rotolo indefinitely prolonged her stay in Italy.
+In the liner notes to the original release, Nat Hentoff quotes Dylan as saying the song is "a statement that maybe you can say to make yourself feel better ... as if you were talking to yourself".
+It was written around the time that Suze Rotolo, Dylan's girlfriend at the time, indefinitely prolonged her stay in Italy.
 The beginning of the melody is based on the public domain traditional song "Who's Gonna Buy Your Chickens When I'm Gone", which was taught to Dylan by folksinger Paul Clayton, who had used it in his song "Who's Gonna Buy You Ribbons When I'm Gone?"